zeiss-microscopy/OAD/Guided_Acquisition/README.md

 * LSM 900 MAT​
 * LSM 980 (with Airyscan 2)​
 ​
 > :warning: **This list is subject to change without notice.
-Please contact your ZEISS for details.**
+Please contact your local ZEISS representative for details.**

 * **Scanning stage is required for all stands​**
 * **Motorized objective nosepiece is recommended​**